0xfe/mobot/README.md

 ### Adding new Telegram API calls

 Adding support for additional APIs is straightforward.
-It involves creating `struct`s for the request and respons, and adding a method to `API`.
+It involves creating `struct`s for the request and response, and adding a method to `API`.
 For example, to add support for the [sendSticker](https://core.telegram.org/bots/api#sendsticker) Telegram API:

 #### Create `SendStickerRequest`